ydupc/software-development-uni-lab-work/Week 2/readme.md

 - Review lecture notes on variables, operators, and conditional logic.
 - Watch the “Intro to Python Variables” and “If Statements” mini-lectures.
 - Read through Week 1 reflection and prepare questions for Week 2.
 - Install and test PyCharm or your preferred Python IDE.
+(I am using VS Code instead since I'm petty :3 )

 <img src="../assets/learning_objectives.png" alt="Learning Objectives" width="100%" />